-From this week on, in-person student consultation hours will be held (Campus Munich) on Tuesdays between 1:00 and 3:00 pm in 3550 (new Student Hub).
+In-person student consultation hours will be held (Campus Munich) on Wednesdays in 3550 (Student Hub).

 Combining the strengths of two universities in different countries is often the perfect preparation for an international career.
 The Joint International Programs offered at TUM School of Management are a prestigious possibility to gain international experience at various renowned partner universities.